 Tell us about Envaluate.

-Envaluate builds technology that helps consumers to measure their carbon footprint, via their spending.
-We do this by leveraging Open Banking and our unique Carbon Models, calculating a carbon footprint estimate for each transaction made.
 Our mission is to empower people with the data they need to gain a holistic understanding of their environmental impact, vote with their £’s and lead a greener life.
+We envision (and hope) that carbon emissions to become a significant in decision making, in a similar way to price.

 Why did you join the Barclays Black Founder Accelerator?